spiderbit/canta-ng/README.md

 -   python-configobj

--   [song "Bruder Jakob"](https://github.com/spiderbit/canta-media)   (copy it either to media/songs in the project root or to ~/.canta/songs)
+-   Song: ["Bruder Jakob"](https://github.com/spiderbit/canta-media)   (place it either in media/songs in the project root or in ~/.canta/songs)

 ## Start